Barton (1810 ship): Career

 Barton entered Lloyd's Register in 1810 with W. Lewtas, master, Barton & Co., owners, and trade London–Barbados.
 Captain William Lewtas acquired a letter of marque on 24 May 1810.

 Captain John Gillespy acquired a letter of marque on 1 March 1813.
 Lloyd's List reported on 25 May 1813 that Ann, which Barton had detained as Ann was sailing from Baltimore to Lisbon, had arrived at Liverpool on 20 May.
 Barton, Gillespie, master, was at St Thomas on 8 November and was expected to sail that day in a convoy for England under escort by HMS Marlborough.

 Captain John Gillespie (or Gilespy) of the ship Barton, trading between Liverpool and Bridgetown, was involved in 43 transactions involving manumissions of slaves in Bridgetown between 1806 and 1818.

 In November 1812, the American privateer General Armstrong captured Lucy & Alida, Denmys, master.
-Barton, "of Liverpool", recaptured Lucy & Alida, but then the American privateer Revenge recaptured her and sent her into Norfolk, Virginia.
+Barton, "of Liverpool", recaptured Lucy & Alida, but then the American privateer Revenge recaptured her and sent her to Norfolk, Virginia.

 On 10 April 1824, Barton, Banks, master, was at 45°N 27°W when she came upon the hull of a vessel with the name Cumberland on her stern, painted with a yellow streak and with yellow molding underneath.
 Cumberland had lost all her masts, head, bowsprit, and rudder.
 She appeared recently coppered and light.